Length: SVL up to 116mm, with the tail being equal to or longer than the body length

 Named after the former Director of the Dominion Museum, Dr W.R.B.
 Oliver; also known as Oliver’s skink.

-The taxonomy of marbled skink has been debated for a number of years with most recent genetic research concluding that populations within the Mercury, Alderman, and Poor Knights Islands all belong within the Oligosoma oliveri species.
-Genetic data suggest that the Mokohinau, Hen and Chicken, Little and Great Barrier Island populations be designated a new species: Oligosoma townsi.
-Genetic studies also suggest that Oligosoma whitakeri are part of the Oligosoma oliveri species group.
+The taxonomy of marbled skink has been debated for a number of years with genetic research published in 2008 concluding that populations within the Mercury, Alderman, and Poor Knights Islands all belong within the Oligosoma oliveri species.
+The data also suggested that the Mokohinau, Hen and Chicken, Little and Great Barrier Island populations be designated a new species: O. townsi, and that O. whitakeri are part of the O. oliveri species group.
+Populations within the Mercury and Alderman Islands were re-validated as a separate species - O. pachysomaticum, the Coromandel skink - by Jewell (2019).